This article by Rona Roberts first appeared in Nougat Magazine, October, 2006, in an issue devoted to politics.

 When Mrs. Thompson told the story of the French Revolution of 1789 and its slogan ' Liberty, Equality, Fraternity ' her voice trembled and her color rose.
 She seemed able to see beyond our old classroom into some fine realm where people dedicated themselves to living according to high principles.
 Inspired by a great teacher's passion, I still feel my own heart rise when I hear these three powerful words.
 I consider them the cornerstones of ideal public life and self-governance.

 Recently I see that these words apply directly to a revolution underway in the world of food.
 It is easy to connect food to the second and third ideals.
 All of us know of work to make good food equitably available to all people, and all of us recognize that food sustains friendship, conviviality, and a sense of community.
 It has taken me considerably longer to begin recognizing how the first principle of liberty applies to food.

-On September 12, 2001, I worked with a shaken group of Kentucky growers and farm policy experts charged with developing a long-term plan for Kentucky agriculture.
+Five years before my happy apple and cheese moment, on September 12, 2001, I worked with a shaken group of Kentucky growers and farm policy experts charged with developing a long-term plan for Kentucky agriculture.
 With red eyes and drawn faces, people applied themselves to working on Kentucky's agricultural future.
 Unimaginable attacks from still unidentified enemies wiped out a lot of the assumptions we had held two days earlier about our state's future.
 We had no idea, yet, whether the attacks had ended.
 People left the room often to make phone calls or listen to news on their car radios.